-Where there is dust in a home, there are almost always dust mites: tiny insects (spider-like arachnids) that feed off the dead skin flakes we shed every day.
-Invisible to the naked eye, dust mites don't bite like head lice or bed bugs.
-They don't spread disease, but they do leave droppings that can aggravate allergies and asthma, leaving the sufferer with a stuffy nose, itchy eyes, a cough, and other symptoms.
+How to know if you have dust mites is easy: Where there is dust in a home, there are almost always dust mites.
+Skin flakes in dust attract dust mites as a food source.
+Invisible to the naked eye, dust mites don't harm you for the most part.
+They don't bite like head lice or bed bugs do.
+They also don't spread disease.
+But they do leave droppings that can aggravate allergies and asthma.

-Dust mites are found in the highest concentrations in areas of the home where we spend hours and on surfaces that trap dust, like mattresses, fabrics, and carpeting that can't be washed regularly.
+In the home, dust mites are found in the highest concentrations in areas where we spend the most time and on surfaces that tend to trap dust, including mattresses, carpeting, and fabrics that can't be washed regularly.
 Dust mites thrive in warm, humid environments and multiply quickly and easily.
-Frequent cleaning, including doing laundry, can reduce dust levels in your home.

 1. Clean Bedding Frequently

 Our beds are just as warm and cozy for dust mites as they are for us, thanks to all the skin flakes they can feed on.
 This is why changing bed linens frequently and cleaning the bedding properly is important for dust mite control.

 All washable bedding should be changed and cleaned at least weekly in hot water (at least 130 degrees Fahrenheit) to remove allergens and kill dust mites.
 Items that cannot be washed should be placed in a tumble dryer on high heat for at least 15 minutes weekly.
 Another method for killing dust mites is to place the non-washable item in a plastic bag and freeze it for 24 hours.
 This does not remove allergens, but it will kill the mites.

 2. Choose Bedding That's Easy to Clean